TeknooSoftware/states/docs/api/files/Proxy/IteratorTrait.php.txt

 /**
  * Trait IteratorTrait
- * Trait to use the interface \Iterator (http://php.net/manual/en/class.iterator.php) with stated class.
+ * Trait to use the interface \Iterator (http://php.net/manual/en/class.iterator.php) with stated classes.
  * It must be used with the trait ProxyTrait.
 This trait forwards all methods defined in \Iterator in methods
  * defined in states of the class.
  *